Light3313/wp-setup-script/README.md

 # createNewSite - WordPress Site Creator/Remover

-A bash script for automated creation and removal of local WordPress development sites with Apache and MySQL integration.
+A modular bash script for automated creation and removal of local WordPress development sites with Apache and MySQL integration.

 # local use only!!!